NeoResearch/neocompiler-eco/README.md

 One could check docker docker-compose.yml, picking up a combination of your choice from `docker-compose-eco-network` folder.
 This can be done for locally modifying some characteristics.

-Run `build_everything.sh` with an additional parameter `--no-build` and your modified files of the private net will be called.
+Run `build_everything.sh` with an additional parameter `--no-build` and your modified node `zip` of the private net will be called, use the name `neo-cli-built.zip`.

 #### Useful Commands